Ninja-Squad/springmockk/README.md

 ````

 ## Limitations
- - the [issue 5837](https://github.com/spring-projects/spring-boot/issues/5837), which has been fixed for Mockito spies using Mockito-specific features, also exists with MockK, and hasn't been fixed yet.
-   If you have a good idea, please tell!
- - [this is not an official Spring Boot project](https://github.com/spring-projects/spring-boot/issues/15749), so it might not work out of the box for newest versions if backwards incompatible changes are introduced in Spring Boot.
+ - [this is not an official Spring project](https://github.com/spring-projects/spring-boot/issues/15749), so it might not work out of the box for newest versions if backwards incompatible changes are introduced in Spring.
- Please file issues if you find problems.
- - annotations are looked up on fields, and not on properties (for now).
-   This doesn't matter much until you use a custom qualifier annotation.
-   In that case, make sure that it targets fields and not properties, or use `@field:YourQualifier` to apply it on your beans.

 ## Versions compatibility

+SpringMockK originally cloned the Mockito annotations provided by Spring Boot (`MockBean` and `SpyBean`).
+Spring Boot now doesn't provide these annotations anymore.
+Similar annotations are now provided
+by the Spring Framework itself.

+Since version 5.x of SpringMockK, it clones the Mockito annotations from Spring Framework.

+ - Version 5.x of SpringMockK: compatible with Spring Framework 7, Java 17+
  - Version 4.x of SpringMockK: compatible with Spring Boot 3.x, Java 17+
  - Version 3.x of SpringMockK: compatible with Spring Boot 2.4.x, 2.5.x and 2.6.x, Java 8+
  - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x and 2.3.x, Java 8+